bestoutcomes1989/bestoutcomes1989/README.md

 - 👋 Hi, I’m @Stfu..
-- 👀 I’m an App that allows users to ...  <invoke their Fifth Amendmemt Right without saying a single word/>
+- 👀 I’m an App that allows users to ... <Amendmemt Invoke their 5th Amendment Right without saying a single word/>
 - 💞️ I’m looking to collaborate with .. <Major Corprations>
-- 📫 How to reach me ... <503 791 1561>
+- 📫 How to reach me ... < 503 791 1561/>
 - 😄 Pronouns: ... <He/Him/>
 - ⚡ Fun fact: ... <Cops & Investigators alike, both utilize mind games to manipulate US Citizens every day/>